Single-page application: Search-engine optimization

-Because of the lack of JavaScript execution on crawlers of some popular Web search engines, SEO (Search engine optimization) has historically presented a problem for public facing websites wishing to adopt the SPA model.
+Because of the lack of JavaScript execution on crawlers of some popular Web search engines, SEO (search engine optimization) has historically presented a problem for public facing websites wishing to adopt the SPA model.

 Between 2009 and 2015, Google Webmaster Central proposed and then recommended an "AJAX crawling scheme" using an initial exclamation mark in fragment identifiers for stateful AJAX pages (#!).
 Special behavior must be implemented by the SPA site to allow extraction of relevant metadata by the search engine's crawler.
 For search engines that do not support this URL hash scheme, the hashed URLs of the SPA remain invisible.
 These "hash-bang" URIs have been considered problematic by a number of writers including Jeni Tennison at the W3C because they make pages inaccessible to those who do not have JavaScript activated in their browser.
 They also break HTTP referer headers as browsers are not allowed to send the fragment identifier in the Referer header.
 In 2015, Google deprecated their hash-bang AJAX crawling proposal.

 Alternatively, applications may render the first page load on the server and subsequent page updates on the client.
 This is traditionally difficult, because the rendering code might need to be written in a different language or framework on the server and in the client.
 Using logic-less templates, cross-compiling from one language to another, or using the same language on the server and the client may help to increase the amount of code that can be shared.

 In 2018, Google introduced dynamic rendering as another option for sites wishing to offer crawlers a non-JavaScript heavy version of a page for indexing purposes.
 Dynamic rendering switches between a version of a page that is rendered client-side and a pre-rendered version for specific user agents.
 This approach involves your web server detecting crawlers (via the user agent) and routing them to a renderer, from which they are then served a simpler version of HTML content.
+As of 2024, Google no longer recommends dynamic rendering, suggesting "server-side rendering, static rendering, or hydration" instead.